ryanpfalz/azure-sql-mi-devops/README.md

 #### Running the CI/CD Action

 - After the virtual networks are peered/linked and tested, you may run the `SQL-MI-CICD` GitHub Action to deploy the SQL Project into the sample database in the SQL Managed Instance server.
+- The SQL Project in this codebase deploys a simple table.
+You may modify the SQL Project to deploy your own schema and data.

 ## Architecture & Workflow